edmonl/texadaprods/README.md

 ```

 ## API
-Accept and response with `Content-Type: application/json`.
+Accept and respond with `Content-Type: application/json`.

 ### Create a product
 ```